click2cloud-ashwin/CI-CD-in-azure/Documentation/Azure CI_CD guide.md

 ### Summary

-From here you are setup to continuously build your Windows Container application through Azure DevOps.
+From here you are set up to continuously build your Windows Container application through Azure DevOps.
 Below you’ll see the final result of the workflow yaml file.

 #### Full workflow file